 BTEC Distinction, Distinction, Distinction

-We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
+We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualifications.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

-This engaging module immerses you in a broad investigation of criminal law, including legal rules, substantive crimes, the conditions of criminal responsibility, and law in practice.
+This engaging module immerses you in a broad investigation of criminal law, typically including legal rules, substantive crimes, the conditions of criminal responsibility, and law in practice.
 We will explore the scope of law and its enforcement in a political, economic, moral and social context.

-the structure of the courts and tribunals
+- the structure of the courts and tribunals

-international sources of law
+- international sources of law

-the legal professions
+- the legal professions

-the criminal trial process and civil litigation
+- the criminal trial process and civil litigation

 A combination of lectures, workshops and seminars provides you with a sustained opportunity to: deepen your knowledge of the English Legal System; learn how to read legal cases and journal articles and critically analyse legal materials; write law essays; and problem solve.